High School Curriculum Overview

-Learning Set 3: What happens to the monkeyflowers if environmental conditions change?
-(2 Days + ongoing observations for app.
-1 week) Students continue monkeyflower experiments to examine how adaptive traits can become non-adaptive traits if environmental conditions change by planning and carrying out an investigation to examine what happens to the coastal and inland monkeyflowers when their environmental conditions change.
+Learning Set 3: How does changing the environmental conditions affect the survival of different monkeyflowers?
+(9 days) - In this learning set, the students will continue their experiments with the monkeyflowers to examine how adaptive traits can become non-adaptive traits if the environmental conditions change.
+The students will plan and carry out an investigation to examine what happens to the coastal and inland monkeyflowers when their environmental conditions change.

 Unit 2: How SIMILAR or DIFFERENT are we?

 Health in Our Hands: How Similar and Different Are We? is a half-semester (8 week), NGSS-aligned course for high school biology covering molecular genetics and genomics.
 By investigating multiple phenomena, e.g., skin color and lactose intolerance, students connect molecular mechanisms to cellular function to understand how genes influence our physical features and health.
 Students are introduced to genomics, the study of the genetic makeup of an entire population.
 For their final project, students conduct a community action research project to consider ethical implications of genetic research.
 They share results and recommendations at a Health Summit with family and broader community.
 (Under revision)

 This unit was developed during an earlier SEPA project, Education for Community Genomic Awareness, which produced a high school curriculum addressing molecular genetics and genomics working in partnership high schools in Detroit and Flint.
 The unit will be revised, updated, and tested in schools starting in 2022.
 However, educators may find it valuable to adapt it in its current form with appropriate citations until the revised version is released.